Egor00f/install-kolibrios-toolchain-action/Readme.md

-#Install kolibrios toolchain action
+# Install kolibrios toolchain action

-This is the installer of the gcc toolchain for colibrios in the form of github action.
+This is the installer of the gcc toolchain for kolibrios in the form of github action.

-it using instalation script from https://github.com/Egor00f/kolibrios-gcc-toolchain
+it using installation script from https://github.com/Egor00f/kolibrios-gcc-toolchain

 example: